georges-g/apiblender/README.md

 Description
 -------
-API Blender allows you to easily interact with multiple Web services.
+API Blender is a solution to easily interact with multiple Web services.

 API Blender has been developed as part of the
 ARCOMEM project, <http://arcomem.eu>.